 Recent Changes to Texas Property Taxes

-There have been some changes in how these tax rates are decided in recent years.
+There have been some changes in how these tax rates are decided in recent years in Lockhart commercial real estate.
 For example, the revenue cannot be increased beyond 3.5% year over year for any category.
 Any city looking to increase beyond this point will need to get approval from the voters.
 This and other changes were made by Senate Bill 2 in 2019.
 If a city is experiencing a disaster or has a disaster declared, then they can return to the old system that allows up to a 8% change.
 This is following a general trend of reducing property tax rates, and even cities like Austin have seen a reduction in recent years.

 How Texas Property Taxes are Determined